lawal-mj/load-mimic-iv-into-postgresql/README.md

 >**NB: The demo data would be used here as a sample but the process is essentially the same for both versions**

-1. Download the mimic-demo file:
+1. Download the mimic-demo file(links in requirements section):
 ![image of downloaded demo file](<Screenshot 2024-03-19 at 4.33.16 PM.png>)
 ***Downloaded demo file***